openshift/enhancements/enhancements/insights/conditional-data-gathering.md

-The potential risks could come from an attacker spoofing the config somehow (if they got access to the repo), all they could do is let the insights operator collect more data and send it to the c.r.c, but because of validation on the operator side, the potential of collecting data is limited.
-For example, we check that namespaces start with `openshift-`, we're also limiting the amount of potentially collected data by, for example, introducing the limit for amount of collected logs.
+The potential risks could come from an attacker spoofing the config somehow (if they got access to the repo), all they could do is let the insights operator collect more data and send it to the c.r.c, but because of validation on the operator side, the potential of collecting data is limited and there still would be the same anonymization of potentially sensitive data as before.
+For example, we check that namespaces start with `openshift-`, we're also limiting the amount of potentially collected data by, for example, introducing the limit for amount of collected logs (per container and the number of containers).

 Also in the regular workflow, changing the config involves going through the repo's CI (JSON schema validator) and probably a simple review process.